 13 January 2006 A secret session of the Holy Synod formally removed the Patriarch from office.
 He was placed under incommunicado house arrest at his official residence and his car was confiscated.

 27 May 2007 The Eritrean government sent members of the security forces to Patriarch Antonios’ residence at 5 am and forcibly removed him to house arrest at an undisclosed location.
 He was replaced as Patriarch by Abune Dioskoros of Mendefera, a government-approved replacement who was never fully accepted by Orthodox Church members, although he was supported by senior Orthodox bishops.

-31 December 2015 Abune Dioskoros died.
-No successor was appointed, but a cleric who had been excommunicated by Patriarch Antonios, Abune Lucas, has been leading the church unofficially.
+31 December 2015 Abune Dioscoros died.
+No successor was appointed, but a cleric who had been excommunicated by Patriarch Antonios, Abune Lukas, has been leading the church unofficially.

 8 August 2016 The Eritrean Orthodox Church website published pictures of Patriarch Antonios meeting a delegation of monks, scholars and government officials, and embracing fellow bishops.
 The website stated that the Patriarch had signed a letter admitting to “every mistake which he committed ten years ago when he was Patriarch, which were the reasons for his dethronement” and stated that he said: “I am apologising with all my heart and willingly to continue in harmony and I confirm that with my official signature.”

 However, the Diaspora Archdiocese of the Eritrean Orthodox Church (North America, Europe and the Middle East) cast doubt on the report, noting the absence of a written or oral statement from the Patriarch himself.